RogueRope/SurvivalGuide/cancellation.md

 ## Early termination of the event.

-The amount of the ticket is non-refundable if the Event has started but is terminated early, due to harsh weather, acts of nature, governmental regulation or other conditions beyond our control.
+The amount of the ticket is non-refundable if the Event has started but is terminated early, due to harsh weather, acts of nature or other conditions beyond our control.